 What about Rubbing Alcohol, is it the same as Denatured Alcohol?

 In most cases, Rubbing Alcohol is Isopropyl alcohol, a totally different chemical compound to Denatured Alcohol.
 Rubbing Alcohol, like Mineral Turpentine, is also derived from non-renewable Petroleum based chemicals.
-Denatured Alcohol is also toxic, and therefore should not be used interchangeably with Rubbing Alcohol in most situations, including use as an antiseptic, hand sanitizer etc.
+Denatured Alcohol is also toxic, and therefore should not be used interchangeably with Rubbing Alcohol in most situations.

 1. Heating Fuel